idaholab/moose/paper.md

 For example, `Components` and `Closures` are examples of syntax unique to THM that also correspond to base classes of groups of THM objects.

-This documentation page is hosted on the module website [@thm_website].
+This documentation page is hosted on the [module website](https://mooseframework.inl.gov/modules/thermal_hydraulics/index.html).
 The website also notably hosts the software quality assurance (SQA) records, such as the testing requirement matrix or failure analysis reports for example.
 The interested reader is referred to the MOOSE SQA plan [@sqa] for more information.